About Duet #

 Duet is built to be as fast as possible in terms of both network footprint and the time it takes to become interactive.
 Our components runtime, design token system, and CSS framework weigh just 5.8 KB combined.

-Duet is divided into five front-end packages and a Sketch Toolkit that the designers use.
+Duet is divided into six front-end packages and a Sketch Toolkit that the designers use.
 These tools can be used together or separately depending on your team’s needs.
 Provided packages include:

 Design TokensDuet Package

 - Improved work efficiency for designers and developers.